GuttmanLab/chipdip-pipeline/README.md

      - If there are multiple FASTQ files per read orientation per sample (for example, if the same sample was sequenced multiple times, or it was split across multiple lanes during sequencing), the FASTQ files will first need to be concatenated together, and the paths to the concatenated FASTQ files should be supplied in the JSON file.
    - Each sample is processed independently, generating independent cluster and BAM files.
 Statistics used for quality assessment (barcode identification efficiency, cluster statistics, MultiQC report, cluster size distributions, splitbam statistics) are computed independently for each sample but reported together in aggregate files to enable quick quality comparison across samples.
    - The provided sample read files under the `data/` folder were simulated via a [Google Colab notebook](https://colab.research.google.com/drive/1CyjY0fJSiBl4vCz6FGFuT3IZEQR5XYlI).
 The genomic DNA reads correspond to ChIP-seq peaks on chromosome 19 (mm10) for transcription factors MYC (simulated as corresponding to Antibody ID `BEAD_AB1-A1`) and TCF12 (simulated as corresponding to Antibody ID `BEAD_AB2-A2`).
+   - Sample names (the keys of the samples JSON file) must be unique prior to any periods in the name, due to a current implementation quirk of `scripts/python/threshold_tag_and_split.py:label_bam_file()`

 3. <a name="bpm-fasta">`assets/bpm.fasta`</a>: FASTA file containing the sequences of Antibody IDs
    - Required?
 Yes.